Gradient-Type Methods For Decentralized Optimization Problems With Polyak-{\L}ojasiewicz Condition Over Time-Varying Networks: Introduction

 \subsection{Our contributions}

 Summing up, the contribution of this paper is as follows. \begin{itemize} \item We study the sum-type minimization problem when the objective function satisfies the PL-condition.
-In order to solve a such class of problems, we propose a gradient descent type method with consensus projection procedure (see Algorithm \ref{alg:base_alg}) and access to only inexact gradient.
+To solve a such class of problems, we propose a gradient descent type method with consensus projection procedure (see Algorithm \ref{alg:base_alg}) and access to only inexact gradient.
 We consider two cases of gradient inexactness: the bounded deterministic inexactness and the sum of random noise with deterministic bias.
-We estimated the sufficient communication steps and iterations number to approach the required quality with respect to the function and the distance between the agent's vectors and their average for both cases. \item We study the decentralized saddle-point problem (with the structure of a sum) when the objective function satisfies the two-sided PL-condition.
-For solving a such generalized class of problems, we proposed a generalization of the MGDA method (see Algorithm \ref{alg:base_alg_sp}) with consensus procedure.
-We provided an estimation for the sufficient number of iterations for inner and outer loops to approach the acceptable quality with respect to the function.
-Also, we estimate the communication complexity to a distance between agent's vectors and their average for both cases to be small enough.
+We estimated the sufficient communication steps and iterations number to approach the required quality concerning the function and the distance between the agent's vectors and their average for both cases. \item We study the decentralized saddle-point problem (with the structure of a sum) when the objective function satisfies the two-sided PL-condition.
+For solving a such generalized class of problems, we proposed a generalization of the MGDA method (see Algorithm \ref{alg:base_alg_sp}) with a consensus procedure.
+We provided an estimation for the sufficient number of iterations for inner and outer loops to approach the acceptable quality concerning the function.
+Also, we estimate the communication complexity to a distance between the agent's vectors and their average for both cases to be small enough.
 Additionally, we research the influence of interference on the convergence of the proposed Algorithm \ref{alg:base_alg_sp}.
-We suppose that the inexactness in the gradient can be separated into deterministic noise with the bounded norm and zero-mean noise with the finite second moment. \item We present some numerical experiments, which demonstrate the effectiveness of the proposed algorithm, for the Robust Least Squares problem. \end{itemize}
+We suppose that the inexactness in the gradient can be separated into deterministic noise with the bounded norm and zero-mean noise with the finite second moment. \item We present some numerical experiments, which demonstrate the effectiveness of the proposed algorithms, for the Least Squares and Robust Least Squares problems. \end{itemize}